NZMSA/2016-Module-2/6. Source Control/readme.md

 Switch from one branch to another

 **Merge Branch**  - `git merge [name of branch]`
 Merge a branch with the currently selected branch.
-In an actual team, you may need to use a 'Pull Request' instead of a direct merge.
+You can instead do a 'Pull Request' and merge on the GitHub website.